eduvpn/documentation/ACL.md

         ],
     ],

+The `clientId` and `clientSecret` need to be replaced with the actual secrets obtained when registering the portal for SURFconext.
+The redirect URI that needs to be registered is `https://vpn.example/portal/_voot/callback`.

 The group identifiers as returned by the VOOT API calls need to be specified in the `aclGroupList` in your profile configuration.
+You also need set set `enableAcl` to `true`.

-This module works together with the portal to obtain an access token per user that will be used to retrieve the group membership.
+This module works together with the user portal to obtain an access token per user that will be used to retrieve the group membership.
 The portal also needs to be configured to enable Voot in `/etc/vpn-user-portal/default/config.php`:

     'enableVoot' => true,
     'Voot' => [